Rotorouter/openstack-liberty-ansible/README.md

 $HOME/ansible/etc/  Config files, templates, and fragments
 $HOME/ansible/vars/ Variable files

-$HOME/ansible/vars/liberty_vars.yml contains a bunch of passwords; change these to your taste.
-The passwords don't reflect ones in use by my employer or in any actual environment.
+This project is not endorsed or supported by my employer by and way, and does not reflect practices or platforms in use at that employer.
+This project contains no proprietary company information whatsoever.